Tee Higgins Player Prop Bets for the NFL Playoffs | Cincinnati vs. Las Vegas 1/15/2022

 Matchup vs. Las Vegas

-- Higgins had 15 receiving yards in one career matchup against the Raiders, 50.5 fewer than his receiving yards prop bet over/under for Saturday's game (65.5).
+- In his one matchup against the Raiders, Higgins' 15 receiving yards total is 52.5 less than his over/under for Saturday's game (67.5).

 - Higgins did not have a touchdown catch in that game against the Raiders.

-- The 235.1 yards per game the Raiders are giving up through the air makes them the NFL's 12th-ranked pass defense.
+- The 235.1 yards per game the Raiders are allowing through the air makes them the NFL's 12th-ranked pass defense.

-- At 1.7 passing TDs conceded per game, the Raiders defense is ranked 23rd in the NFL.
+- The Raiders have conceded 29 passing TDs this year (1.7 per game), ranking them 23rd among NFL defenses.

 Recent Performances

-- Higgins did not have a catch in Week 18 versus the Browns.
+- Higgins did not have a catch in Week 18 against the Browns.

-- During his last three games, Higgins has caught 15 passes on 18 targets for 256 yards and two touchdowns, averaging 85.3 yards per game.
+- Higgins' over his last three outings stat line reveals 15 catches for 256 yards and two touchdowns.
+He averaged 85.3 yards per game, and was targeted 18 times.

 Higgins' Cincinnati Teammates